 If such a condition is found during your comprehensive fertility evaluation, you may need surgery to correct the problem.
 Some of the surgical procedures available to UCSF patients are described below.

 Hysteroscopy is a procedure in which a small, telescope-like instrument is inserted directly into the uterine cavity.
 The scope allows the surgeon to visualize the uterine cavity and to diagnose conditions such as uterine septum — protrusion of the upper wall of the uterus into the cavity — scar tissue, uterine polyps, endometriosis or uterine fibroids.

 Depending upon the severity of the condition, this procedure can be performed either in our offices or in the operating room.
 Hysteroscopy allows diagnosis and, most often, resolution of the anatomical problem.
-This is an outpatient surgery, and it does not require an overnight stay.
+This is an outpatient surgery and doesn't require an overnight stay in the hospital.

 Laparoscopy allows doctors to view and assess the pelvic organs.
 During the procedure, a small, telescope-like instrument is inserted through the belly button, with additional small instruments placed strategically through the abdominal wall.
 Some of the conditions that may be found with laparoscopy include endometriosis, tubal damage, hydrosalpinx (a fluid-filled fallopian tube), scar tissue, uterine fibroids, ovarian cysts and tumors.

 Laparoscopy is an outpatient procedure and the surgeon can often correct the problem during the assessment.
 Before surgery, the patient undergoes an ultrasound to look for any potential defects.